 There is significant asymmetry in the response of output to oil price changes in both the long as well as in the short term.
-The industrial output is found to respond quicker and by more to increases of the oil price than to decreases.
+The industrial output is found to respond quicker and by more to increases in the oil price than to decreases.
 The positive long- term impact of an increase in the price of oil is found to be larger than the negative impact of a fall in the oil price.
 This is found despite the slower adjustment of output in the rise than in the fall of energy prices.

-The rest of the paper is organized as follows: In section 2 we outline the methodology that we use to measure the relationship and to test asymmetry.
-In particular, we present the specification that will be estimated and the test that will be used to test short term influence, long-term cointegration and asymmetry.
-The data set and the empirical analysis of the model's estimates and the tests will be provided in section 3.
-Finally, in section 4 we provide some policy recommendations.
+The rest of the paper is organized as follows: In section 2, we outline the methodology that we use to measure the relationship and to test for asymmetry.
+In particular, we present the specification that will be estimated and the tests for short-term influence, long-term cointegration, and asymmetry.
+The data set and its characteristics will be provided in section 3.
+In Section 4, we present the empirical findings.
+Section 5 checks the robustness of results under a different data generating process.
+Finally, in section 6 we provide some policy recommendations.